simonjodet/blog/posts/2012-11-11-set-up-dev-env-on-mac.markdown

 That's right, how do I install Apache (or nginx)?
 How do I setup MySQL (or PostgreSQL)?

 Well I don't.
 I don't like adding listening services on my Mac.
 It's a security concern I don't want to bother myself with.
 So either I use PHP's 5.4 built-in web server + SQLite databases or I use a debian/ubuntu virtual machine, something I only run when I'm coding.
-The virtual machine setup also limit what you expose to the outer world to your code.
+The virtual machine setup also limit what you expose to the outer world.
 Your mails and other personal stuff is isolated.
 Another reason why I use a virtual machine is that my production servers will use Linux, not Mac OS and you should do development and continuous integration on the production system.

 ### Install PHP